NubeRoja/AsusWRTMerlinAddons/entware-ng/readme.md

 * /opt/etc/my.cnf.
 Backup original at /opt/etc/php.ini-opkg

 ## Tips and tricks
-You can execute diff in modified config files to view what are changed, i.e. diff /opt/etc/php.ini /opt/etc/php.ini-opkg
+You can execute diff in modified config files to view what is changed, i.e. diff /opt/etc/php.ini /opt/etc/php.ini-opkg

 If you like it but want to change some options in config files:
 * Fork it